paradime-io/nfl_data_modeling_challenge/README.md

 ## Introduction
-[Brief overview: What you aimed to achieve and why it matters] [Include link to Lightdash dashboard]
+[Brief overview: What you aimed to achieve and why it matters] This is an overview of my NFL Project
+[Include link to Lightdash dashboard]

 ## Data Sources